mathworks/toolboxdesign/README.md

 You have a MATLAB&reg; toolbox that you want to share with the world.
 We want to help.
 To do that, we want to convince you to use the MathWorks Toolbox best practices.
 It's a little bit of extra work with a big payoff.

 This is a continuously evolving document and some best practices may change in the future as MATLAB evolves.
 We encourage your feedback and suggestions for future revisions.
 Feel free to [open an issue](https://github.com/mathworks/toolboxdesign/issues) or [post to the discussions](https://github.com/mathworks/toolboxdesign/discussions).
 Your insights and feedback help us improve this document and make it even more useful for the community.
-Right now, we're focused on toolboxes that don't have derived files that require a build step, like MEX files or content-obscured files (P-Code).
-We plan to address those in the future.
+We've added information on [how to integrate MEX functions](./mex.md), and plan to add recommendations around content-obscured files (P-Code).

 Being in a standard format makes it easier for other people to assess and take advantage of your work.
 Your work is more "legible," because it's in a familiar format.
 They know, for example, that they can always expect to find a helpful and thorough `README.md` file in the top folder.
 They also know that a good place to start learning how to use your toolbox will be the `doc/GettingStarted.mlx` file.
 These and other best practices help your users build confidence that your toolbox is well built and ready to use.